 The Council has nine standing committees:

 - Promotes knowledge of Alberta’s native plants by educating individuals, industry, and government about native plants, disseminating information on native plants, and coordinating information and activities concerning Alberta’s native plants.

 - Rare Plants

-- Conducts life history studies; monitors populations; sets priority lists for rare plants; assists with populating the rare plant data bank, maintained by the Alberta Conservation Information Managment System (ACIMS).
+- Develops and implements effective practices relating to the research and understanding of rare native plants in Alberta and education about rare native plants in Alberta.
+Conducts life history studies; monitors populations; sets priority lists for rare plants; assists with populating the rare plant data bank, maintained by the Alberta Conservation Information Managment System (ACIMS).

 - Compiles guidelines for defining and collecting native plants; produces lists of native seed and nursery stock suppliers; provides reclamation information to interested groups.

-- Protects rare Alberta species and habitats by: directing public attention to pressing issues; assist in preparing COSEWIC status reports on rare, threatened or endangered species for national listing; gaining stewardship of natural areas; monitoring how habitats are affected by development.
+- Identifies and addresses opportunities and concerns affecting the conservation of native plants in Alberta.
+Protects rare Alberta species and habitats by: directing public attention to pressing issues; assist in preparing COSEWIC status reports on rare, threatened or endangered species for national listing; gaining stewardship of natural areas; monitoring how habitats are affected by development.

 Chair: Sarah, email: email@example.com